James Kennedy Public Library

-The regular monthly meeting of the Board of Trustees of the James Kennedy Public Library was held on Wednesday, March 11, 2009, in the Hoffman Community Room.
-Present: Angela English, Dan Boice, Sally Brant, Joyce Bries, Dorothy Digmann, Barb Heitzman, Brenda Ingles, Karen Knepper, Becky Schwendinger, and Library Director Shirley Vonderhaar.
+The regular monthly meeting of the Board of Trustees of the James Kennedy Public Library was held on Tuesday, October 14, 2008, in the Hoffman Community Room.
+Present: Angela English, Dan Boice, Joyce Bries, Dorothy Digmann, Barb Heitzman, Brenda Ingles, Karen Knepper, Becky Schwendinger, and Library Director Shirley Vonderhaar.
+Sally Brant was absent.

-2. Agenda: Dorothy MOVED “Approval of the Agenda as posted,” which motion was seconded and CARRIED.
-Ayes: Boice, Brant, Bries, Digmann, English, Heitzman, Ingles, Knepper, Schwendinger; Nays: None.
+2. Agenda: Becky MOVED “Approval of the Agenda as posted,” which motion was seconded and CARRIED.
+Ayes: Boice, Bries, Digmann, English, Heitzman, Ingles, Knepper, Schwendinger; Nays: None; Absent: Brant.

 3. Agenda Consent Calendar:

-• Minutes of the February 11th Regular Meeting: Attendance was corrected.
+• Minutes of the September 10th Regular Meeting

 • Budget Reports: